Embarrassment: Professional embarrassment

 Embarrassment can also be professional or official, especially after statements expressing confidence in a stated course of action, or willful disregard for evidence.
 Embarrassment increases greatly in instances involving official duties or workplace facilities, large amounts of money or materials, or loss of human life.
 Examples of causes include a government's failed public policy, exposure of corrupt practices or unethical behavior, a celebrity whose personal habits receive public scrutiny or face legal action, or officials caught in serious personally embarrassing situations.
 Even small errors or miscalculations can lead to significantly greater official embarrassment if it is discovered that there was willful disregard for evidence or directives involved (e.g., see Space Shuttle Challenger).

 Not all official failures result in official embarrassment, even if the circumstances lead to some slight personal embarrassment for the people involved.
 For example, losing a close political election might cause some personal embarrassment for the candidate but generally would be considered an honorable loss in the profession and thus not necessarily lead to professional embarrassment.
 Similarly, a scientist might be personally disappointed and embarrassed if one of their hypotheses was proven wrong, but would not normally suffer professional embarrassment as a result.
 By contrast, exposure of falsified data supporting a scientific claim would likely lead to professional embarrassment in the scientific community.
 Professional or official embarrassment is often accompanied by public expressions of anger, denial of involvement, or attempts to minimize the consequences.
 Sometimes the embarrassed entity issues press statements, removes or distances themselves from sub-level employees, attempts to carry on as if nothing happened, suffers income loss, emigrates, or vanishes from public view.

 Vicarious embarrassment

-Vicarious embarrassment is an embarrassed feeling from observing the embarrassing actions of another person.
+Vicarious embarrassment, also called second-hand embarrassment, is an embarrassed feeling from observing the embarrassing actions of another person.
 People who rate themselves as more empathic are more likely to experience vicarious embarrassment.
 The effect is present whether or not the observed party is aware of the embarrassing nature of their actions, although awareness generally increases the strength of the felt vicarious embarrassment, as does an accidental (as opposed to intentional) action.